 - In Key Stage 1, comprehension skills within reading practice session 3 and within English lessons are reinforced using different characters.
 Vocabulary Victor, Rex Retriever, Sequencing Suki, Inferencing Iggy and Predicting Pip help children to recognise the specific skill that they are using to understand and explain what they have read in a fun and engaging way.

 - In Key Stage 2, whole class reading sessions are integrated into English lessons, with a specific comprehension skill being the focus of each session.
+Teachers use the acronym VIPERS to help children identify which reading skill they are practising at any one time.
 Children are encouraged to choose their own reading stimulus to take home each day.

 Our approach to teaching writing recognises the invaluable link between high quality reading material and excellent, engaging writing.
 We ensure that reading and writing are interconnected so that children can make purposeful links across their learning.
 Vocabulary rich books are chosen to both stimulate and challenge our children, giving them the best possible opportunity to produce high-quality writing:

 - Children are taught through carefully designed, text led learning journeys with a clear written outcome.
 The journey starts with familiarisation with the genre (often including an exciting ‘hook’ to engage the children immediately) and analysis of the text type, before time is spent capturing ideas, developing vocabulary, acting in role and oral rehearsal.
 Following this, the teacher demonstrates writing (shared, modelled and/or guided writing) and gradually releases their scaffold to enable children to produce a piece of writing with a clear purpose, audience and desired outcome.
 Opportunities are then provided for children to make additions, revisions and/or proofreading corrections to their writing.